kalaolani/cassandra22x-ansible-backup-restore/README.md

 [root@ansible ansible]# ansible cluster22 -m shell -a "mkdir -p {{ cassandra22x_nfs_server_mount }}"
 [root@ansible ansible]# ansible cluster22 -m shell -a "mount -t nfs {{ cassandra22x_nfs_server }}:{{ cassandra22x_nfs_server_path }} {{ cassandra22x_nfs_client_mount }}"
 ```

-##### =) begin rant
-Windows 7 note... this is probably the last MS OS that I use on a desktop or laptop.
-Personally, I'm not a fan of my laptop and workstations being turned into phones. ;) Don't get me wrong.
-I owe MS my livlihood; I've made a 25+ career focused on MS technologies.
-My MCP number 21695.
-I've had all kinds of system and development certification from Lotus Notes to Novell CNE to MCSD/MCDBA/MCSE/MCT...
-I don't ever remember them all.
-As an early MCT, I'm even old enough to have taught Windows NT 3.1 Advance Server courses.
-As you can see, I'm that old school and dyed in the wool MS guy who can honestly say that he's been MS-RDBMS guy since SQL Server 4.2 on OS/2.
-Yep... that's right OS/2. ;) Which is a segway to NoSQL v SQL ...
-ACID v CAP ... whatever ...
-The most important thing to accept about Cassandra as a developer is that there is a paradigm shift that you experiece when you "get it."
-That is you see how important those things in the very beginning of the best practices for development of Cassandra based storage applications are.
-Those things are data modeling, query planning, logical modeling, physical modeling, up front capacity, performance, scalability, and reliability planning, and accepting the following realities of Cassandra ...
-- Follow the book’s recommendations for development process including all artifact creation in the way they show to make them.
-Don't make something work.
-Make everything that you possibly can easy on you to make the paradigm shift.
-- Test everything in a realistic test environment.
-You will be developing more "applications" with cassandra-stres before you every write a single line of application code that will be your end development goal.
-- Cassandra seems to demand the Full Stack DevOpsliper or Developer Operator.
-Success seems to hinge on a harmony between the development side and operational side of Cassandra.
-Cassandra is NOT agile.
-- High Maintenance!
-Nothing in Cassandra is set it and forget it.
-With Windows/SQL Server, we’ve been able to set and forget more than we manage.
-This is the complete opposite for Cassandra.
-Cutting corners is dangerous to uptime.
-There is a place in production for Cassandra.
-Even though it is seemingly hard, complex, etc., it does fill a specific use case niche and is a blast to work with when production gets the attention and investment that it requires.
-##### end rant =)